 Household hazardous waste is the discarded, unused or leftover portion of household products containing toxic chemicals.
-Hazardous usually can be identified by labels such as:
+Hazardous chemicals can usually be identified by labels such as:

 Due to its chemical nature, improper disposal of household hazardous waste poses a threat to human health as well as that to the environment, where it may enter the municipal waste stream and cause environmental problems such as ground-water contamination, injuries to waste management workers, and damage to equipment and property.